This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

-When practitioners make a referral to children's social care, they should include any pre-existing assessments and information about services which are or have been provided such as an early assessment or a Common Assessment (CAF) in respect of the child.
-Any information they have about the child's developmental needs and the capacity of their parents and carers to meet these within the context of their wider family and environment should be provided as a part of the referral information.
+When practitioners make a referral to children's social care, they should include any pre-existing assessments and information about services which are or have been provided such as an early help assessment in respect of the child.
+Any information they have about the child's developmental needs, the capacity of their parents and carers to meet these within the context of their wider family and environment should also be provided as a part of the referral information.

 The referrer must always have the opportunity to discuss their concerns with a qualified social worker.

 Where a child or young person is admitted to a mental health facility, practitioners should consider whether a referral to local authority children’s social care is necessary.

 All new referrals should be made to the appropriate local authority contact point as detailed in the links below, following the guidance provided.
 Referrals on open cases should be made to the child’s allocated social worker (or in their absence their manager or the duty social worker).